Jennifer Nelson indicted on upgrated charges for allegedly running over 15-year-old boy, officials say

 Nelson’s attorney, Manhattan-based Paul D’Emilia, did not immediately provide comment.

 “This defendant – an adult – allegedly thought she could take the law into her own hands and tried to kill a 15-year-old in the process,” Suffolk District Attorney Ray Tierney said in a statement.
 “This defendant’s incredibly misguided attempt to avenge the alleged victimization of her own child is no excuse.
-Citizens cannot take the law into their own hands, and should instead work with law enforcement and my office to seek justice in every case.”
+Citizens cannot take the law into their own hands.”

 On Oct.
 7, Nelson drove her leased 2020 Honda Passport to the Dunkin’ Donuts located near William Floyd High School to “confront” a group of students, prosecutors said, that she believed has participated in robbing her son of his Yeezy Slides – footwear that was designed by Ye, the rapper and designer formerly known as Kanye West.